prio-data/views_pipeline/models/green_oracle/README.md

-# All zero baseline model
+# Test PGM model

-This model is at pgm level
+This model is a test pgm level
-It predicts zeros as forecasts